$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The higher--spin dilaton supergravity

 Integrating this variation functionally yields the explicit expression for the canonical boundary charges:

-Having established both the infinitesimal gauge transformations and the canonical boundary charge, we are now in a position to derive the asymptotic symmetry algebra using the standard procedure outlined in~\cite{Blagojevic:2002du}.
+Having established both the infinitesimal gauge transformations and the canonical boundary charge, we are now in a position to derive the ASA using the standard procedure outlined in~\cite{Blagojevic:2002du}.
 This is accomplished through the fundamental relation:

 for an arbitrary phase space functional $\digamma$.
-In this setting, the charges $\mathcal{L}^i$ and $\mathcal{G}^i$, along with their corresponding dilaton partners $\mathcal{X}^i$ and $\mathcal{Y}^i$, serve as the generators of the asymptotic symmetry algebra.
+In this setting, the charges $\mathcal{L}^i$ and $\mathcal{G}^i$, along with their corresponding dilaton partners $\mathcal{X}^i$ and $\mathcal{Y}^i$, serve as the generators of the ASA.
 Ultimately, the operator product algebra takes the following form:

 where $\tau_{12} = \tau_1 - \tau_2$.
 In this formulation, $\eta^{ij} = \mathfrak{tr}(\Lt_i \Lt_j)$ and $\theta^{ij} = \mathfrak{tr}(\Gt_i \Gt_j)$ denote the invariant bilinear forms in the fundamental representation of the $\mathfrak{osp}(1|2)$ Lie superalgebra.
 The operator product algebra may be recast in a more compact, index-free form as follows: